cwnicoletti/Questionnaire/README.md

 Systematically improve dates and relationships through the use of survey feedback on previous dates and relationships

-## Mission

-Bring a smarter approach to dating and relationships

 ## How it works

 1. User A estimates certain qualities of the date or relationship (i.e. Enjoyment, Compatibility, Communication) with sliders (All private)